 Heroic Destiny Miscellaneous When you take this talent, declare your character's conceptual theme and theme song.
 When a challenging scene involving that theme occurs, you can activate this talent.
 Your character must speak to that theme, and then, for this scene only, is unable to fail and may apply 1 free critical success to any of their rolls.
 Note they can still die.
 You can play the theme song during that time.
 Other characters cannot activate this talent while you have it active.
 You then must choose to either refund the talent for another, or keep it and discharge it for 1 in-game week until recharged.
 Requires GM agreement on the theme.

-Collector Miscellaneous You always find at least 1 useful item when you search for items in a given scene. -
+Collector Miscellaneous You always find at least 1 useful item per session as long as you search for items at least once in a session. -

 Companion Miscellaneous You have a sophont npc companion of some sort.
 If taken after character creation, there must be in-game context for it.
 They are willing to die for you.
 They have their own skills, 2 in one skill and 1 in two skills.
 They can be commanded as a free action, but only by you.
 Command of them may be delegated, but they will not blindly follow others as they do you.
 They are controlled by the GM but will do whatever you want, even if hurts them permanently.
 Note that this talent is not the only way to gain such a companion.
 If they die, this talent is refunded.
 GM has companion's details and controls them according to your orders.